Date issued: 2019

-3.14 Appeals against a decision of the Governing Body committee should refer to
+2.14 Appeals against a decision of the Governing Body committee should refer to the

-This policy should be read in conjunction with all other policies and not as a standalone
+This policy should be read in conjunction with all other policies and not as a stand- alone policy.

 In establishing, implementing and assessing this policy, the School will have regard to its duty, as a public authority and within its ethos, to advance equality of opportunity and eliminate discrimination.
 The Governing Body will review the impact of this policy on staff and pupils with protected characteristics as part of its regular assessment of its public equality duty.